d12frosted/elpa-mirror/gnu/relint-readme.txt

     A range has + as one of its endpoints, which could mean that the hyphen was actually intended to be literal in order to match both
     + and -.
-    This check is only enable when relint-xr-checks = all.
+    This check is only enabled when relint-xr-checks = all.

   - Possibly erroneous '\X' in character alternative